 Who are you talking to?

 As a podcaster, you’re talking to people directly in their ears.
 They can’t see you, but they’re listening intently.
-What’s the reason for new listeners to open your podcast up and to press play?
+What’s the reason for new listeners to pick up their iPhone or Android phone, open your podcast up and press play?

 If you’re doing a podcast because you want to help people – What is it you want to help people with?
 Talk directly to them, offer them support and potential solutions to their problems.

 Think about why you would listen to a new podcast.
 What are they helping you with?
 Maybe it’s to learn some new tips?
 As you think about how to make a podcast, those are questions to ask.
 It’ll help when you record.

 Who is that listener that will become a loyal fan?
 What’re the listener’s dreams, desires, wants, fears, goals, hobbies, etc. Having a target listener will help you come up with what to talk about and record.

 When you start talking, they’re going to feel like you’re talking directly to them.
 Make it feel personal to them by keeping it conversational, as if you’re talking to a good friend.
 Let them know that the podcast host is a friend.